fiolj/sparta/doc/web/fix_balance.rst

 command is issued, a *cell* style weight will be used instead of *time*.
 A small warmup run (for example 100 timesteps) can be used before the balance command so that timer data is available.
-The number of timesteps {Nfreq} between balancing steps also needs to be large enough to give reliable timings.
+The number of timesteps *Nfreq* between balancing steps also needs to be large enough to give reliable timings.
 The timers used for balancing tally time from the move, sort, collide, and modify portions of each timestep.

 Here is an example of an RCB partitioning for 24 processors, of a 2d